ekedonald/Shell-Scripting/README.md

 ```

 ### Step 2
-Paste the code block below into the file.
+Paste the code block below into the file:

 ```bash
 #!/bin/bash